 Where to shop?

 For lesser known brands which can offer beautifully shaped designs, look up House of Foxy and Pretty Eccentric.
-The above collared polka dot dress gives 1950s vibes in a shape flattering to all figures and when we delved further we found a hoard of pretty Tea Dresses also available by House of Foxy.
-Pretty Eccentric work their magic in the detail of their dresses, with the below lace overlay style being evident of this.
+Seek out collared polka dot dress to achieve 1950s vibes in a shape flattering to all figures.

 What to spend?